Nebula-Modding/Cygnus/doc/planetary_danger_scale.md

 - Breathable atmosphere
 - May or may not have water that is easily-accessible
-- Temperature+humidity is safe
+- Temperature and humidity are safe
 - Soil may or may not be farmable
-- Atmosphere is safe to space suits
+- Atmosphere is safe to equipment
 - Safe amounts of radiation
 - Any other condition that makes the planet otherwise unhabitable